 This white one I am looking at has an iridescence to it that can only be found when you are face-to face with the piece.
 I ask about the greenish sparkles, and Sodi motions me to follow him to his pigment closet.
 The artist travels the world from India to Morocco in search of new gradients.
 He asks, "You see how the reaction of the pigment on white becomes green?
 I am looking for the accidents, looking for the surprises the accidents bring me.
 This was an accident but I dropped a little bit on the silver painting and it turned green."

-He tells me, “I like that the viewer makes colour associations.
-I am not making art with the colour in mind.”
+He tells me, "I like that the viewer makes color associations.
+I am not making art with the color in mind."
 Instead, his works depend on where they're made.
-His pigments change colours from location to location, no doubt due to the water.
+His pigments change colors from location to location, no doubt due to the water.
 He has studios in Oaxaca, Mexico, Barcelona, and Berlin.